ioticsme/beave-cms/readme.md

 If you choose Manual Installation, the terminal will ask you the following questions:

 2. `Docker` :
    By default, the value will be false.
-If you want the Beave app in a Docker container, you can turn it to true.
+If you want the Beaver app in a Docker container, you can turn it to true.
 3. `Environment` :
    You will be asked to choose the environment: